-The following section identifies goals, objectives, and recommendations to guide the future development and redevelopment of public and private property in the Town of Hancock.
+The following section identifies goals, objectives, and recommendations to guide the future development and redevelopment of public and private property in the Town of Leon.
 The goals and objectives identify what should be accomplished, whereas the recommendations focus on identifying the action necessary to achieve the desired outcome.
-Existing prerogatives were carried over from the Town of Hancock Community Management Plan (2005).
+Existing prerogatives were carried over from the Town of Leon Land Management Plan (2002).

-Goal 8.1: Preserve unique and desirable qualities of the Town's landscape that define its rural character.
+8. 1: Preserve the unique and desirable qualities of the Town's landscape that define its rural character.